No results found.

-If I am unable to rent with National/Enterprise, and gain the benefits of our contract, what insurances should I purchase?
+If I am unable to rent with National, Enterprise or Hertz, and gain the benefits of our contract, what insurances should I purchase?

 OSU travel policy requires that any rental car used for university business have Liability Insurance, as well as Damage Waiver or Collision Damage Waiver or Loss Damage Waiver (DW/CDW/LDW).
 The traveler must provide documentation demonstrating the required insurances were included in the rental on the receipt documentation.

 If a trip’s total expenses exceed the original approved estimate by 20% or more, do I need to record that trip as an exception?